Lissy93/dashy/docs/troubleshooting.md

 ### Find Error Message

 If an error occurs when fetching or rendering results, you will see a short message in the UI.
-If that message doesn't addequatley explain the problem, then you can [open the browser console](/docs/troubleshooting.md#how-to-open-browser-console) to see more details.
+If that message doesn't adequately explain the problem, then you can [open the browser console](/docs/troubleshooting.md#how-to-open-browser-console) to see more details.

 ### Check Config